Department of English

 - Supervised Course Request (SCR) form — Undergraduates (UGRD)

-Completed form is due to English Department office no later than Friday, February 7, 2025.
+Completed form for Spring 2026 is due to English Department office no later than Monday, February 9, 2026.

 *Limit one form per each course request, please.*